 - confirmation from a mediator that a mediator’s exemption applies.

-There are several alternatives to the court process – such as mediation – and the purpose of compulsory MIAMs is to enable separating couples to explore these and other options available to them.
+The Ministry of Justice recognises that there are several alternatives to the court process, such as mediation, and the purpose of compulsory MIAMs is to enable separating couples to explore mediation and other options available to them.

-Only specially qualified mediators are allowed to conduct MIAMs.
+Only specially qualified ‘Family Mediation Council’ mediators are allowed to conduct MIAMs.
 A family mediator who is allowed to conduct MIAMs has the experience and the additional training to make sure that he or she can:

 - help you to talk through all the different options